Your health values and Appointment Brief content stay on your device unless you choose a share, print, save, or export destination.

 We want to be explicit about this because many health apps do the opposite.
 The App does not:

-- Collect, upload, or transmit your Apple Health data or Clinical Health Records to our servers.
-We operate no servers that receive your health data.
-We have no database of your health data.
+- Collect, upload, or transmit your Apple Health values, Appointment Brief context, or report contents to our servers.
+We operate no servers that receive that content.

 - Use advertising identifiers (IDFA), the AppTrackingTransparency framework, SKAdNetwork, or any form of cross-app or cross-site tracking.